cliff-rosen/kh/_specs/workflow_step_control_redesign.md

 - [ ] Add logic to detect user action type when sending message
 - [ ] Send appropriate `user_action` metadata with each request
 - [ ] Use `next_step` from response for subsequent requests
-- [ ] Create separate field update handler (calls update endpoint, not chat)
+- [ ] Handle inline field edits as local state updates only
 - [ ] Update UI to show structured options from backend
 - [ ] Add skip button for optional fields